iTwin/itwinjs-core/docs/learning/WriteABridge.md

 If the source data is timestamped in some way, then the change-detection logic should be easy.
 The bridge just has to save the highest timestamp at the end of the conversion and then look for source data with later timestamps the next time it runs.

 If timestamps are not available, then the bridge will have to use some other means of recording and then comparing the state of the source data from run to run.
 If conversion is cheap, then the source data can be be converted again and the results compared to the previous results, as stored in the iModel.
-Or, a crytographic hash of the source data may be used to represent the source data.
+Or, a cryptographic hash of the source data may be used to represent the source data.
 The hash could be stored along with the mappings and used to detect changes.

 A basic change-detection algorithm is:

 * For each source data item:
   * add source item's Id to the *source_items_seen* set
   * Look in the mappings for the corresponding data in the iModel (element, aspect, model)